-Legend has it that the coffee trade roots stem from the regions inside and between Yemen and Ethiopia.
-The two oldest records of when coffee was first enjoyed are linked to Arab culture.
-More than a thousand years ago, under the knowledge of Dr. Abu Bakr Muhammad Al-Rhaze (865-925 AD), the medicinal properties of coffee were published in a health encyclopedia for the first time.
-He wrote about the difference between the fruit of the Bunn (coffee) and about the health advantages of drinking coffee (the beverage or “bun chum”).
-He wrote about the benefits to the stomach of drinking coffee.
-The Arab doctor and philosopher Ibn Sina Avicenna (980-1037 AD) further explained how coffee stimulates healthy digestion.
+Legend has it that the coffee trade’s roots stem from regions inside and between Yemen and Ethiopia.
+The two oldest records of when coffee was first consumed are linked to Middle-Eastern and Islamic culture.
+More than a thousand years ago, under the knowledge of Dr. Abu Bakr Muhammad Al-Razi -Rhazes- (865-925 AD), the medicinal properties of coffee were published in a health encyclopedia “Al-Haiwi (The Continent)” for the first time.
+He wrote about the properties of a plant/ fruit known as bunn (coffee cherry) and the medical advantages of drinking its extraction; he called it “bun chum”.
+He mentioned that it is a hot and dry beverage and very good for the stomach.

 As early as the 16th century, Yemen was the first country to commercialize coffee.
 As of 1,536 AD, most of the cups made throughout Europe were prepared with beans grown in Yemen.
 The Ottoman Empire controlled the export of Yemeni coffee from the port of Al-Mokha (Yemen) to the entire length of the Red Sea and, for more than 150 years, they managed to be the only coffee traders.